MA Religion in Global Politics

 The notion that there is no singular secularism, but rather a plurality of secularisms, and of ‘religion’ as an invention of European modernity and colonial interests are two of many emerging efforts to re-conceptualise the meanings of religion and the secular and the entangled relationship between them.

-The MA Religion in Global Politics offers an opportunity to examine these questions and issues at an advanced level by studying the complex relationships between religion and politics in the histories and contemporary political contexts (both national and international) of the regions of the Asia, Africa and the Middle East.
+SOAS’s MA Religion, Politics, and Society programme offers a unique and intellectually rich opportunity to examine these questions and issues at an advanced and interdisciplinary level by studying the complex relationships between religion and politics in the histories and contemporary political contexts (both national and international) of Asia, Africa and the Middle East.

-Why study MA Religion in Global Politics at SOAS?
+Why study MA Religion, Politics, and Society at SOAS?

-- We have been ranked 3rd for research outputs and 7th place overall in the Theology and Religious Studies research rankings (Research Excellence Framework REF 2021).
+- Our department has been ranked 3rd for research outputs and 7th place overall in the Theology and Religious Studies research rankings (Research Excellence Framework REF 2021)

 Structure

-Students are required to take taught modules to the equivalent of 120 credits, and to submit a dissertation of 10,000 words (60 credits) as outlined below.
+Students are required to take taught modules to the equivalent of 120 credits, and to submit a dissertation of 10,000 words (60 credits).
+Of these 120 credits, all students will take the compulsory module (30 credits).
+They will choose additional modules from List A (45 to 90 credits) and List B (0 to 45 credits) as outlined below.

 Part-time studies